SolaceProducts/event-management-agent/README.md

   --output ih9z9lwwv5r.zip
 ```

+# Running the Event Management Agent in CLI mode
+Set the following Spring profiles: `-Dspring.profiles.active=default,cli `

+CLI mode will run actions based on the arguments provided and immediately exit.
+CLI mode will not run a web server so the specified `server.port` is ignored and REST API docs will not be available.

+## Running Discovery Scans
+Use the arguments: `scan <messaging service ID>`

+## Exporting Discovery Scans
+Use the arguments: `import /path/to/scan.zip`

 # Manually uploading scans to Event Portal

 You can manually upload Discovery scan zip files to Event Portal.
 To do so: